Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Home and road insights

-- At home this year, Dallas is 4-1 overall and 4-1 against the spread.
+- At home this season, Dallas is 4-1 against the spread and 4-1 overall.

-- At home, as 7-point favorites or greater, the Cowboys have two wins ATS (2-1).
+- The Cowboys have one win ATS (1-1) as 7.5-point favorites or more at home.

-- This season, in five games at home, Dallas has gone over the total three times.
+- In three of five games at home this year, Dallas has gone over the total.

-- Las Vegas is 2-2 overall, with two wins against the spread, away from home.
+- Las Vegas has two wins against the spread, and is 2-2 overall, away from home.

-- In four away games this season, Las Vegas has gone over the total once.
+- Las Vegas has gone over the total once in four road games this season.

 Powered by Data Skrive.